anniejw6/jobs-proganalytics/content/04a_program.md

 Like R, there are lots of good resources for learning Python.
 Some of my favorites include [Learn Python the Hard Way](http://learnpythonthehardway.org/), [Think Python](http://www.greenteapress.com/thinkpython2/index.html), [Python for Social Scientists](http://www.pythonforsocialscientists.org/), and [A list of Python Tutorials for Social Scientists](http://nealcaren.github.io/python-tutorials/).

+Berkeley PoliSci offers a good [course on computational tools for social research](https://github.com/ribernhard/PS239T) that covers a lot of this stuff for R and Python.
+The Python section has neater code than the R section, so if you're relying on this for R, you might want to also look at a [style guide](http://adv-r.had.co.nz/Style.html).

 #### A Note on Stata and SPSS

 If you don’t know Stata or SPSS, skip this section, and thank your statistics professors.